-Line 1: Based on the tallest cripple wall of the entire home, write the length indicated in the "Without Tie-downs" column in the space provided.
+Line 1: Based on the tallest cripple wall of the entire home, write the length of strengthening at each wall line indicated in the "Without Tie-downs" column in the space provided.
 If you have a wall line not long enough to accommodate the indicated length use the "With Tie-downs" column instead.
 Your home may have some wall lines with and some wall lines without tie-downs.
+However, plywood segments with and without tiedowns can not be combined along the same wall line.